-A telescope view of Mars is very best when the planet is closest to Earth, e.g. October 2020.
+A telescope view of Mars is ultimate when the planet comes closest to Earth, e.g. 13 October 2020 at a 0.4181 AU distance.
 The next time it is this close is in 2035, a 15-year gap.

-Views of Mars through telescope 2020 month of October, when Mars was closest to Earth, were captured by astronomy photographers around the world.
+Views of Mars through telescope 2020 month of October, when Mars was closest to Earth (0.4182 AU), were captured by astronomy photographers around the world.
 The 6th of October was when it was at its closest point to Earth.

 How to find Mars With a telescope

 When you have a general idea of the location, maneuver your telescope to that area and use the finderscope of your telescope to find Mars.